 If the received Intra N1 mode NAS transparent container IE does not have a valid NAS COUNT (see subclause 4.4.3.2) or the received NAS MAC is not verified successfully (see subclause 4.4.3.3) the UE shall discard the content of the received Intra N1 mode NAS transparent container IE, continue to use the current 5G NAS security context, and inform the lower layers that the received Intra N1 mode NAS transparent container is invalid.

 NOTE 1: During N1 mode to N1 mode handover, the Intra N1 mode NAS transparent container IE (see subclause 9.11.2.6) is equivalent to sending a SECURITY MODE COMMAND message to the UE in order to derive and use a new 5G NAS security context, optionally created with a new KAMF.
+The UE shall maintain the Selected EPS NAS security algorithms that were received from the source AMF until the UE receives a new Selected EPS NAS security algorithms.

 After the new 5G NAS security context is taken into use for 3GPP access following a successful N1 mode to N1 mode handover and the UE is registered with the same PLMN over the 3GPP access and non-3GPP access: